The file “setup.cfg” can

 The techniques described below provide a detailed, zoomable hierarchical view of Python module dependencies.

-Python package using setup.py to specify package prerequisites generally require modules to be installed to determine their dependencies.
+Python dependency analysis is influenced by setup.py to specify package prerequisites generally require modules to be installed to determine their dependencies.
 That is, setup.py is recursively executed for each module to determine what modules are needed overall.
 This is bad for automated security analysis, which is slowed greatly by needing to install packages to determine prereqs.
 Modern Python packages solve this problem by specifying most package configuration in setup.cfg. setup.py can be as small as:

 from setuptools import setup; setup()